 Allow the potatoes and onions to saute gently, stirring occasionally until done.
 This step takes about 10 minutes.
 The potatoes should be soft and creamy and the onions should be nice and soft.

 We are a family of 2 and I normally make one knuckle each purely because we are greedy and both like the crackling.
-There is always a lot of meat
+There is always a lot of meat left over, but it makes lovely sandwiches.

-In Germany this cut of meat is traditionally served with sauerkraut (pickled cabbage).
+In Germany, this cut of meat is traditionally served with sauerkraut (pickled cabbage).

-I like to serve it with saute potatoes and a bowl of fresh steamed vegetables.
+I like to serve it with sauteed potatoes and a bowl of fresh steamed vegetables.
 You could serve it with mashed potatoes if you prefer (mash your potatoes with a teaspoon of mustard and a knob of butter for instant mustard mash).

-A dish of apple sauce makes a nice accompaniment, or a little mustard on the side.
+A dish of apple sauce makes a nice accompaniment or a little mustard on the side.

 The cooking liquid has a lovely flavour.
 I strain it through a sieve and keep it in the fridge for adding to stews and casseroles.